IsaevDimka/wireguard-install/README.md

 ### Donations

-If you want to show your appreciation, you can donate via [Patreon](https://patreon.com/isaevdimka) or [TON](ton://transfer/EQApG6ILPC2-4UeUXth6XLi9zGMzWNQQpBedpOMk7pzcNKEy).
+If you want to show your appreciation, you can donate via [Patreon](https://patreon.com/isaevdimka) or TON `EQApG6ILPC2-4UeUXth6XLi9zGMzWNQQpBedpOMk7pzcNKEy`.
 Thanks!